-The positive feedback from clients having had this treatment is overwhelming and there has been very good coverage by the glossy magazines.
-The vertical frown line is caused by the repetitive creasing of the skin when the muscle running along the eyebrow contracts during the facial express of a squint or frown.
+In simple terms, when Botulinum Toxin A is injected into the muscle, it causes the muscle to relax so it can no longer contract.
+Wrinkles are caused by the repetitive creasing of the skin, such as that of the vertical frown line caused from repetitive frowning or squinting.
 This wrinkling in the glabellar area is associated with anger, anxiety and sadness, all negative emotions.
 This is certainly one muscle and emotional expression that anyone can do without.
 The objective of this treatment is to weaken or relax this tiny muscle and hence reduce the crease making you look serene and relaxed.
-A tiny injection of the medicine is placed in the belly of the muscle and within the following week and for the next 3-4 months, the ability to crease the skin at the frown line is diminished.
+It also placed strategically to reduce the size of large muscle mass like the masseters to slim the facial outline.

 "We guarantee our Botulinum products- we use only the freshest product and would offer any client further treatment if they have not achieved the desired result within 2 weeks of their treatment."

-After four or more treatments the length of time between treatments increases as each session appears to be cumulative.
+After four or more treatments the length of time between the frown treatments increases as each session appears to be cumulative.
 It may be that this treatment allows you to lose or unlearn the urge to frown as after several treatments there appears to be some permanent effect.

 These are unregistered uses of this medicine and need further evaluation but for your interest please read on.
 The main area treated cosmetically has been the upper third of the face.

-Botox and Mental depression.
+Botulinum and Mental depression.

-Botulinum toxin, also known as Botox, is commonly used to remove wrinkles by temporarily paralysing facial muscles.
-But according to some studies, Botox can also be used to treat depression.
+Botulinum toxin is commonly used to remove wrinkles by temporarily paralysing facial muscles.
+But according to some studies, it can also be used to treat depression.
 Charles Darwin said: “The free expression by outward signs of an emotion intensifies it.
 On the other hand, the repression, as far as is this is possible, of all outward signs, softens our emotions.”
 In other words, facial activity can have an effect on emotions.
 Darwin argued that smiling makes a person feel better, rather than smiling being simply the result of feeling good.
 On the other hand, frowning will make you feel sad.
-Some studies have tested the hypothesis that Botox can help with these aspects of emotional processing.
-The first study was published in 2006 in the Journal of Dermatological Surgery by Eric Finzi, a dermatologist and face expert who first came up with the idea of using Botox to treat depression.
+Some studies have tested the hypothesis that Botulinum toxin can help with these aspects of emotional processing.
+The first study was published in 2006 in the Journal of Dermatological Surgery by Eric Finzi, a dermatologist and face expert who first came up with the idea of using Botulinum toxin to treat depression.
 His own mother suffered from depression and whilst painting portraits of women who were institutionalised in France, he saw the resemblance between the unhappy faces of these women and that of his mother.
 As a result, Finzi wondered about the connection between expression and feeling – particularly between expression and depression.
 He considered whether medically preventing sad expressions will in fact prevent sad feelings.
 He also thought about Darwin’s facial feedback hypothesis concerning emotions not being as strong or not persisting for long if you’re not expressing those feelings on your face.
 In 2003, Finzi tested the facial feedback hypothesis together with depression treatment.
-He treated several people suffering from depression with Botox, paralysing their eyebrow muscles that create expressions of sadness, anger and fear.
+He treated several people suffering from depression with Botulinum toxin, paralysing their eyebrow muscles that create expressions of sadness, anger and fear.
 The result was that 9 out of the 10 patients studied reported a complete remission of their depression, providing proof for Finzi’s theory that paralysing the eyebrows would help eliminate or decrease depression.

 In a second study, researchers from the Hannover Medical School in Germany found that using Botox to treat facial muscles involved in emotion helps to alleviate depressive symptoms.
 For patients who received Botox treatment for glabellar frown lines, their mood became more positive.